The Gillespie Pass Circuit

 Day 1 – Makarora and Young River to the Young Basin

-We left the next morning around 7am and headed South towards Makarora village around 7Kms.
-We passed the Blue Pools then shortly afterwards out of the forest, we saw the roadside parking area.
-Using the markers to guide us, we walked across the paddocks to the Makarora river.
+We left the next morning around 7 am and headed South towards Makarora village around 7Kms.
+We passed the Blue Pools then shortly afterward out of the forest, we saw the roadside parking area.
+Using the markers to guide us, we walked across the paddocks to the Makarora River.

 We got back to the car around 8.30 am and drove back to the parking area at the Cameron Flats campsite.
 From here we crossed the bridge and walked the track to the start of the popular Blue Pools walk.
 The Blue Pools were nice enough, but we were a tad underwhelmed.
 (As a side note I drove past the Blue Pools a few days later to pick up the van and it was absolutely PACKED!!
 If you are intending to go there, go early!)